grompe/BTWTweak/patcher/readme.txt

 - Disabled GUI auto-closing when inside portal.
 Looks like it served no other purpose than to annoy people and help trap them inside the portal.

+- Added an ability to take all items from a container GUI by pressing Space (jump key).
+This will only take items from simple and non-crafting slots.

 v0.9k

 - Fixed creative tab display for Dung block and Packed Earth.